alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-people-need-for-messengers.md

 lang: en
 group1: true
 category: [prophets,fatwas]
-excerpt: Indeed, humankind are in dire need for the messengers, as human beings minds differ greatly in reason.
+summary: Indeed, humankind are in dire need for the messengers, as human beings minds differ greatly in reason.
 Moreover, they are unable to recognize - independently - the words and deeds that please or displease Allah.
 ---

 ### Question: